-The principal difference is that automatic collection prioritizes database objects that need statistics.
+The principal difference between manual and automatic collection is that the latter prioritizes database objects that need statistics.
 Before the maintenance window closes, automatic collection assesses all objects and prioritizes objects that have no statistics or very old statistics.

 When gathering statistics manually, you can reproduce the object prioritization of automatic collection by using the DBMS_AUTO_TASK_IMMEDIATE package.
 This package runs the same statistics gathering job that is executed during the automatic nightly statistics gathering job.